christianjaeckle/Batch-Snippets/README.md

 # Batch-Snippets
 My collection of Batch snippets.

-Remark: Not all scripts were writte by myself.
+Remark: Not all scripts were (completely) written by myself.